govuk-one-login/observability-infrastructure/lambdalayer/README.md

 ### Prerequisites

 Ensure you run the latest VPC stack and SAM Deployment Pipeline stack versions.
-At time of writing, v1.14.3 and v2.36.0, respectively.
+At time of writing, v2.0.1 and v2.36.0, respectively.
 You can check the version of stacks in the [CloudFormation Console](https://eu-west-2.console.aws.amazon.com/cloudformation/home?region=eu-west-2#/stacks) in the description column.

 If you are using Secure Pipeline to deploy your SAM application, you will need to make the following modifications:

 - `AdditionalCodeSigningVersionArns`: add `arn:aws:signer:eu-west-2:216552277552:/signing-profiles/DynatraceSigner/5uwzCCGTPq`
 - `CustomKmsKeyArns`: add `arn:aws:kms:eu-west-2:216552277552:key/4bc58ab5-c9bb-4702-a2c3-5d339604a8fe`

+Your lambda needs to have access to the internet, so that it can send it's metrics to Dynatrace.

 ### Template